 Dury had previously played High Wycombe with his previous band, Kilburn and The High Roads, and this was one of his first outings with the highly professional Blockheads.
 The set drew mainly from The New Boots and Panties album, and included, ‘Sex and Drugs and Rock n’ Roll’, ‘Plaistow Patricia’, ‘Sweet Gene Vincent’, ‘Wake Up and Make Love to Me’, ‘Billericay Dickie’, ‘Clever Trever’, ‘I’m Partial to your Abracadabra’ and ‘Blockheads’.

-The former Grammar School boy won most of the crowd but part way through the set a local wag shouted out, “The guitar solos are too long”.
-Dury responded to the heckler with; “An what exactly do you know about it?
+The former Grammar School boy won most of the crowd over but part way through the set a local wag shouted out, “The guitar solos are too long”.
+Dury responded to the heckler with; “An’ what exactly do you know about it?
 Anyway, the guitarist gentlemen is now at the Joanna [piano].”
 Not put off by Dury’s retort, the heckler adds: “The guitar solos are still too long.”
 Dury comes back again with: “What is this, a f**king debating society?
 Shadup!”
 The face in the crowd is not heard again.

 Nick Lowe (formerly with Brinsley Schwarz) had the task of following Dury – coming on stage in a green suit covered in question marks.
 His band included two drummers, including Dave Edmunds and Larry Wallis (ex-Pink Fairies) on guitar.
 They opened with ‘So It Goes’ – a familiar number with the crowd.
-Wallis takes over the vocal duties later in the set to perform his most well-known song, ‘Police Car’ but the set never hit the heights of Dury.
+Wallis took over the vocal duties later in the set to perform his most well-known song, ‘Police Car’ but the set never hit the heights of Dury.

 Headliner for the night, Elvis Costello and The Attractions, had played a sell-out night at The Nag’s Head just a couple of months previous.
 However, he chose to play mainly new numbers for his Town Hall appearance – a situation that didn’t please some the crowd when some called for more recognisable numbers.
 “If you’ve got it, you can go home and listen to it.
 If you haven’t you can go out and buy it.”
 It was not the greatest tactic so late into a multi-act show.

-The High Wycombe date was originally intended to be recorded for an official live album to be released just four days after the gig.
+Interesting to note that the High Wycombe date was originally intended to be recorded for an official live album to be released just four days after the gig.
 However, for whatever reasons, the Town Hall recordings were never used and the live album instead called upon material from later dates at Norwich, Leicester and London Lyceum.
 I wonder if the live recordings made at High Wycombe are still in existence?

 If you have any memories, memorabilia or pictures from the gig please get in touch via the contact page.